jbdjerhy/ELK_Stack/README.md

 5. **Logstash Installation:** Install and configure Logstash to collect and process logs.
 6. **Log Management:** Implement proper log management strategies to prevent log loop issues.

-## Resources
-- Ubuntu Server VM provisioned using Vagrant.
-- Elasticsearch, Kibana, and Logstash software packages.
-- Java dependencies.

-## Timeline
-- Define timelines for each objective, specifying start and end dates.

-## Budget
-- Allocate a budget for any additional resources or licenses if required.

-## Team
-- Identify team members responsible for each aspect of the project.

 ## Deliverables
 - Ubuntu Server VM provisioned and configured.